Canon SX50 vs Nikon D3400

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX50 HS and Nikon D3400 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the SX50 and the D3400 have been discontinued, but can regularly be found used on eBay.
+Both the SX50 and the D3400 have been discontinued, but can regularly be found used on ebay.
 The SX50 was replaced by the Canon SX60, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX50 and D3400 can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Nikon D3400 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX50 and the Nikon D3400?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.